Norkart/API-documentation/README.md

 # Norkart API Documentation

 This is our collection of developer documentation, examples and tutorials for several of our public API offerings.
-See https://www.norkart.no/dataoganalyse/  and https://developer.norkart.no/ for product listings, API-keys, contact and support.
+See https://www.norkart.no/dataoganalyse/ for product listings, API-keys, contact and support.

 See [code and tutorials](code_and_tutorials) for complete list of code-snippets, examples and tutorials.